 The Importance of Alternative Social Media Sites

-While focusing on the big three (Facebook, Instagram, LinkedIn), it’s imperative to signify the importance of the other sites such as; Snapchat, TikTok, Twitter, and Youtube when considering how to choose the right social media platform for your business.
+While focusing on the big three (Facebook, Instagram, LinkedIn), it’s important to consider the importance of the other sites such as; Snapchat, TikTok, Twitter, and Youtube when considering how to choose the right social media platform for your business.
+Each social media platform provides opportunities to connect with target audiences, has special brand and consumer features, and helps you stand out from the competition.

 - One-to-One: Targeted conversation to elicit responses.